ghewgill/neon-lang/docs/reference/lexical.rst

 Literal numbers are in base 10 by default.

-Numbers may be specified in a variety of bases:
+Numbers may be specified in a variety of bases (these support integers only):

 * Binary preceded by ``0b``
 * Octal preceded by ``0o``